Ramona Convent Secondary School

 Ramona Convent Secondary School is a private, Catholic, college preparatory school for girls grades 9–12, located in Alhambra, California, a suburb of Los Angeles.
-Sponsored by the Sisters of the Holy Names of Jesus and Mary.
-Established in 1889, Ramona is one of the oldest continually operating schools in the same location in California.
-Today, more than 7,000 alumnae located throughout the world serve their communities both professionally and personally.
-Ramona is fully accredited by the Western Association of Schools and Colleges, the Western Catholic Education Association and was a U.S. Department of Education Blue Ribbon School of Excellence recipient in 1993 and 1998.
+It is sponsored by the Sisters of the Holy Names of Jesus and Mary.
+Established in 1889 and named after Ramona Yorba, wife of Benjamin Davis Wilson, Ramona is one of the oldest continually operating schools in the same location in California.
+Ramona is fully accredited by the Western Association of Schools and Colleges, part of the Western Catholic Education Association, and was a U.S. Department of Education Blue Ribbon School of Excellence recipient in 1993 and 1998.
 Ramona was voted "Best Catholic School" in the San Gabriel Valley Readers' Choice Awards in 2018 and again in 2019.

 High school program

-99–100% of Ramona graduates enter college directly after graduation.
-Ramona offers a rigorous and personalized college-prep program with a wide array of Advanced Placement, Honors, Arts, STEM (Science, Technology, Engineering, and Math), and elective courses, including the AP Capstone Program with its emphasis on college-level research, writing, and presentation skills and AP Computer Science Principles.
-Principles of social justice, service, and leadership are infused throughout the program.
-Ramona Convent recently created a two week long program called "J-term" which takes place right after winter break and started up in 2024.
-During these two weeks students take enrichment classes instead of there usual courses in order to give students a break and allow them to make a smooth transition into the second semester.
-Ramona Convent created J-term to teach students everyday tasks such as cooking, finance classes, and math based classes so that students can take these lessons and use them throughout their lives.
-They also offer students to go off campus and intern for two weeks in order to use these two weeks to the best of their ability in furthering their education.